Eric Cullen: Early life

 He was born to a single mother and was adopted by a family from Hamilton.
 He was diagnosed with achondroplasia at the age of seven.

 Acting career

 Cullen began acting when he was at school.
 He started to find roles appearing in several theatre groups before appearing in several Scottish TV programmes in the 1980s, particularly A Kick Up the Eighties.
 Cullen eventually found lasting fame playing the youngest son, Wee Burney, in the first three series of Rab C. Nesbitt.
-However, he left the programme in December 1993; owing to personal problems and citing ill health.
+However, he left the programme in December 1993 owing to personal problems and ill health.

 Victim of abuse

 Cullen was sexually abused by a violent paedophile ring from the age of thirteen, and since his condition meant that he looked much younger than he was, this abuse continued into his twenties.
 Once he became a successful actor, his abusers returned to extort money with menaces.
-As a result, he developed clinical depression and post traumatic stress disorder.
+As a result, he developed clinical depression and post-traumatic stress disorder.

+Court case

+Cullen was arrested in 1993 for possession of child pornography.
+In 1995, Cullen was convicted of child pornography offences, and his own history of being sexually abused since the age of 13 - and throughout his 20s - was revealed.
+He explained he been blackmailed into storing child pornography at his home by his abusers—a claim accepted by the Crown.
+He pled guilty in 1995 to a number of minor charges to avoid a potentially harrowing trial.
+Another adult victim of the same paedophile ring informed Strathclyde Police that the gang had stored extreme child pornography in the houses of various terrorized victims, including himself and Eric.

+The subsequent police investigation and press coverage resulted in clinical depression when he "finally cracked under a load which had become unbearable".
+His nine-month prison sentence was reduced to three years' probation on appeal.

+Cullen later said: "At no time was I ever accused of child abuse.
+Yes, I did have those indecent videos in my house.
+But what was never clearly explained to the public was that I was being blackmailed into keeping them by one of my abusers, and my lawyer advised me to plead guilty to these charges because physically and mentally I couldn't have stood up to a long intense court case.
+The only time I ever saw those horrific videos was in Hamilton police station, when I was identifying my abuser."

+As soon as his prison sentence had been quashed on appeal, he began to be offered acting parts again, but he was still too ill with severe PTSD to resume work.